Whether you enjoy the occasional novel or you’re a voracious reader with an endless appetite for books, sometimes you just run out of ideas.

 There’s a podcast for everything these days, and books are no exception.
 While there are serialized fiction podcasts, that’s not exactly what we’re talking about here, since those are self-contained audiobooks, and won’t do much good to help you find your next read.

 The good news is that we’ve already been down this road before.
 If you love a good podcast and are looking for your next read, take a look at our list of awesome podcasts for avid readers.
-While you may or may not find your next read, you could find your new favorite read.
+You may just find your next new favorite read.

 3. Publisher Websites